Vinifying means giving a wine its character

 Once picked, the grapes are gently pressed in a pneumatic press.

-According to different batches, the ageing period may range from 1 to 2 years.
+The ageing period can vary from 1 to 2 years.

 Glossary